lespicker/jekyll-bootstrap/workshops/upcoming-workshops.md

 Please Note: medical/evacuation insurance is required for this trip.
 Les will provide suggestions for vendors upon registration.

+### Fragments From The 2016 Yukon Adventure

 <iframe width="560" height="315" src="https://www.youtube.com/embed/J6gjcn9rzjQ" frameborder="0" allowfullscreen></iframe>

+Watch a few highlights and hear what participants say about the last Yukon adventure.

 ### General Itinerary